 It is generally noticed on the cheeks, chin nose and forehead.
 In some cases, it can affect the eyes.

 This is the most common type and is characterised by redness (erythema), spider or broken veins (also known as telangiectasia) and flushing.
-The sensations of stinging and burning is not unusual in the areas of this type of rosacea.
+The sensations of stinging and burning are not unusual in the areas of this type of rosacea.

 Redness is a persistent and, often, permanent aspect of rosacea.
 Flare-ups of redness can be triggered by stress, the sun, some food and alcohol.